Best Savings Accounts for College Students

 SoFi Checking and Savings

-It's a good option if you have a college job, because you can get a higher APY.
-They offer 4.50% APY on savings balances with direct deposit (1.20% APY without).
-Your checking balance will also earn some interest.
+It's a solid option for college students with jobs because you can get a higher rate.
+It offers a 4.00% APY on savings balances with direct deposit (1.20% APY without) and 0.50% APY on checking balances.

 Sofi Checking and Savings